sils-webinfo/movie/README.md

 - *movie-search*- Applied to an A tag.
 A reference to the movie-search FORM.

 ##NOTE##
 - In this repository, it shows that there are two contributors editing files.
-Actually, both are me because I forgot the first account`s password so that I registered a new one.
+Actually, both are me because I forgot the first account`s password so that I registered a new one, but I don`t know why the old one become a contributor for this repository.